So cooking wasn’t one of my strengths. If you asked me to cook for you, you were risking becoming a permanent resident of the toilet.

 By the time you get to the point of mainly “cooking” the essays (stage 3 above), you will have learned how to write good analyses and won’t need to write it out every time.

-When, upon comparison, your outline (e.g., a “cooked essay” without all the application paragraphs) looks like the headings and rule statements of a Barbri answer, you’re in good shape.
+When, upon comparison, your outline (for example, a “cooked essay” without all the application paragraphs) looks like the headings and rule statements of a Barbri answer, you’re in good shape.
 It’s a useful measure to see whether you’ve included the most important parts of the essay accurately.

-Accordingly, you can maximize the rate you test yourself by merely outlining issues and rules more often (the Essay Cooking Technique).
+All that to say, you can maximize the rate you test yourself by outlining issues and rules more often (the Essay Cooking Technique).
 As a result…

 - You get to focus on the “approach”

-- You have more time to practice “issue checking” and memorize/upkeep rules (by frequently writing them down in context)
+- You have more time to practice “issue checking” and memorize and retain rules (by frequently writing them down in context)

-- You can review your work quickly, whether it’s right after you write the outline or you’re in your hotel room Monday night trying to review all your cooked essays as a refresher (btw no one ends up “taking Monday off” unless they’re delusional)
+- You can review your work quickly, whether it’s right after you write the outline or you’re in your hotel room Monday night trying to review all your cooked essays as a refresher (btw no one is “taking the last few days off” unless they’re delusional)

 Don’t take my word for it:

-Reviewing and remembering the way my outlines looked the nights before the written days alleviated a lot of the anxiety.
-I would not have wanted to review a stack of fully written essays Monday night before the exam.
+Reviewing and remembering the way my cooked essays looked the nights before the written days alleviated a lot of the anxiety.
+I would not have wanted to read a stack of fully written essay answers Monday night before the exam.

-If you find yourself lost how to approach an essay in the first place, you can try Approsheets, which are two-sheeters for approaching an essay using issue checking.
+If you need more structured guidance on how to approach an essay, or find yourself lost how to approach an essay in the first place, you can try Approsheets, which are two-sheeters for approaching an essay using issue checking.